anaclumos/extracranial/Research/pages/Aldehyde Outage (January 2023).md

 ![[695A13.png]]

-So I ended up using Cloudflare Wrangler to build on my device and then sending the build result to Cloudflare.
+So I ended up using [[Cloudflare]] Wrangler to build on my device and then sending the build result to [[Cloudflare]].
 Anyways, the issue seems to be resolved.